Regional policies and European Commission priorities

 What is urban development policy?

-During the period 2014–2020, the EU has put the urban dimension at the heart of its cohesion policy, with at least half of the resources foreseen under the European regional development fund being invested in urban areas.
-The European Commission estimates that during this six-year programming period some EUR 10 billion from the European regional development fund will be allocated to sustainable urban development, covering around 750 different European cities.
+One important change in European policymaking for the 2014-2020 funding period is recognition of the important role that may be played by the urban dimension of regional policy, in particular concerning measures that are designed to assist in the fight against poverty and social exclusion.
+Indeed, the EU has put the urban dimension at the heart of cohesion policy, with at least half of the resources foreseen under the European regional development fund being invested in urban areas.
+The European Commission estimates that during this six-year period some EUR 10 billion from the European regional development fund will be allocated to sustainable urban development, covering around 750 different European cities.
 The EU’s regional policy will target, among others, urban development through:

 - focusing investment priorities on issues such as sustainable urban mobility, the regeneration of deprived communities, or improved research and innovation capacity;